Aesthetic-Dee/Aesthetic-Dee/README.md

 - 🌱 I’m currently learning JS and frameworks
 - 💞️ I’m looking to collaborate on projects UI and Client-side development
 - 📫 How to reach me: You can reach me through my email aestheticdee.mail@gmail.com
-- 😄 Pronouns: lol, i'm just your usual gentleman
+- 😄 Pronouns: lol, i'm just your regular gentleman
-- ⚡ Fun fact: I really want to revolutionize the web industry and our society.
+- ⚡ Fun fact: I desire to revolutionize the web industry and our society.

 <!---
 Aesthetic-Dee/Aesthetic-Dee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.